Best daily deals

 You won’t be caught without audio if you have an airplane adapter and a 3.5mm headphone connection in your case.

-Everyone has their own preferences and rituals with flying, but you may want a couple of items to improve the experience.
+Everyone has their preferences and rituals with flying, but you may want a couple of items to improve the experience.
 For your headphones, you probably want a case.
 Some of our selections already come with a case.
-Typically, look for something that occupies minimal real estate in your bag but offers some protection from crushing.
-Internal pockets in a case can help keep your accessories together, like the charging cable too.
+Typically, you should look for something that occupies minimal real estate in your bag but offers some protection from crushing.
+Internal pockets in a case can help keep your accessories together, like the charging cable.

 You might’ve noticed that some airplanes use an unusual two-pronged connector for the built-in media players.
-Sometimes you can just plug your headphones into one of the jacks, and it’ll still sort of work.
-Sometimes it doesn’t work.
-To save you the hassle of purchasing the crummy earphones airlines hock, just get yourself an airplane adapter.
+To save you the hassle of purchasing the crummy earphones airlines offer, get an airplane adapter.
 It’s small and pretty cheap.
 You can stow it in your headphones case when not in use.

-Check with your airline about capacity limits, but a battery power bank pack can improve most travelers’ experiences.
-Some cabins have USB ports for convenient charging, but it’s not unusual to discover the one at your seat doesn’t actually work.
-Given that many folks fly with power-hungry devices, keeping a battery pack on hand can help if your headphones’ battery drains before you land.
+Check with your airline about capacity limits, but a battery power bank can improve most travelers’ experiences.
+Some cabins have USB ports for convenient charging, but it’s common to discover the one at your seat doesn’t work.
+Since many folks fly with power-hungry devices, keeping a battery pack on hand can help if your headphones’ battery drains before you land.

 How we test the best noise canceling headphones for flying on airplanes